Donatello (Teenage Mutant Ninja Turtles): 2003 animated series

 Donatello appears in the 2003 animated series, voiced by Sam Riegel.
 However he is more pacifistic in this incarnation.
 His skin color is a medium olive green color; this particular color is only used for him in the 2003 animation.

-In the third season, Donatello is transported into a future by Ultimate Drako where Shredder has took over the planet and the Turtles were unable to stop him and lost Splinter and Casey Jones to him and later split up because of infighting due to Donatello's absence.
-In the fourth season, during an outbreak of mutations of people and animals in New York, Donatello got a nasty gash by a monster while fighting several monsters with his brothers.
-Then in the episode two-part episode "Return of Savanti", Donatello ended up coming down with the sniffles.
-Later in the episode "Adventures in Turtlesitting", he went from a turtle who was home ill with the flu to a monster himself as a result of being infected by the outbreak.
-A similar situation happened with Raphael in the comics.
+In the S3E21 titled Same as It Never Was, Donatello is transported into a future by Ultimate Drako where Shredder has taken over the planet and the Turtles were unable to stop him and lost Splinter and Casey Jones to him and later split up because of infighting due to Donatello's absence.

+In the S4E17 Outbreak, during an outbreak of mutations of people and animals in New York, Donatello got a nasty gash by a monster while fighting several monsters with his brothers.

+Then in the episode two-part episode "Return of Savanti", in Season 4, Donatello caught the sniffles.
+Later, in the episode "Adventures in Turtlesitting", he went from a turtle who was home ill with the flu to a monster himself as a result of being infected by the outbreak.

 In the seventh season, also called "Back to the Sewer", Donatello blamed himself for Master Splinter's decompiling and vowed to restore his bits from cyberspace.
 This obsession caused him to disregard anything else, such as the gang war between the Foot Clan and the Purple Dragons, as unimportant.
 It was not until seeing his brothers in danger from the Cyber Shredder did he realize he was ignoring his responsibilities to help them and promised not to let his obsession with saving Master Splinter take control again.

 2012 animated series

 Donatello appears in Nickelodeon's 2012 animated series, voiced by Rob Paulsen.
-In this version, Donatello has a crush on April O'Neil (who is also in teenage years in this adaptation).
-Despite Donatello being quiet, sensitive, and friendly, he also can be sarcastic and is here more prone to panicking and losing his temper.
+In this version, Donatello has a crush on April O'Neil (who is also in her teenage years in this adaptation).
+Despite Donatello being quiet, sensitive, and friendly, and a genius he also can be sarcastic and is here more prone to panicking and losing his temper.
 Donatello is active and purpose-driven, but at times does not understand and/or has a hard time grasping the lectures of Master Splinter.
-A running gag is Raphael scolding or hitting him whenever he explains something in scientific terms.
+A running gag is Raphael scolding or hitting him whenever he voices scientific facts in dire situations.
 His character design was also updated, giving him a gap in his teeth and a taller, leaner appearance than his brothers.
-In this version, he wields a bō staff that converts to a naginata (Japanese halberd).
+In this version, he wields a bō staff that converts to a naginata (Japanese glaive).

 Donatello also shows to have a heart as big as his intelligence as he, like his brother Michelangelo, care for humans and creatures that others find a nuisance like The Pulverizer and Bigfoot.
 His passion to help others is most demonstrated when he creates a retro-mutagen to undo mutations that happen throughout the series.